Soikr/darwindots/README.md

 ```

 ## Additional configuration steps: (Sadly not everything is reproducible easily).
-1. Run aerospace for the first time.
-2. Initialize a rustup toolchain. (ie. `rustup toolchain install stable`)
+1. Initialize a rustup toolchain. (ie. `rustup toolchain install stable`)
-3. Run discord in the terminal first to patch its settings preventing the helper popup and auto updates.
+2. Run discord in the terminal first to patch its settings preventing the helper popup and auto updates.
-4. If discord does prompt you with the helper popup, ignore it.
+3. If discord does prompt you with the helper popup, ignore it.
 If you dont, you can fix discord by doing this:
 > [!CAUTION]
 > force removing the nix path that discord lays in with `rm -rf`
 >
 > nix-store --verify --check-contents --repair

 ## Roadmap:
-- [ ] First initialization script to automate a few things.
-- [ ] Convert current aerospace implementation into the now-available nix-darwin aerospace module
 - [ ] Further nixify the config (options, colors, templates, all the stuff i dont wanna set up)

 ## Resources